Trenton Thunder: As a member of Minor League Baseball/Eastern League

 Surpassing the previous mark of 8,729, set while Derek Jeter was on a rehab stint with the team, the Thunder set a new single-game attendance record on May 23, 2007, when 9,134 fans attended, to watch Roger Clemens make his second minor-league start, as he worked toward a return to the Yankees.
 On Sunday, July 3, 2011, a paid attendance of 9,212 set a new record, as Derek Jeter returned once again, for a rehab start.

 On September 15, 2007, the Thunder defeated the Akron Aeros to win their first Eastern League Championship Series in team history.
-Trenton defended its league title with 5–1 win over the Akron Aeros on September 14, 2008.
+Trenton defended its league title with 5–1 win over the Aeros on September 14, 2008.
 The Thunder lost to the Altoona Curve in the 2010 Eastern League Championship Series.

 In 2013, the Minor League Baseball website named the Trenton Thunder the Minor League team of the year.
 Trenton also took home two other awards which included "Promo of the Year" for the Retirement Party for team bat dog Chase That Golden Thunder.
 The 13-year-old Golden Retriever retired this year and in his final game the team included a bobble head give away in honor of the long time mascot.
 The third award was for "Mascot of the Year" which included an online four minute which garnered the most hits of any other team's mascot video.

-In 2018, the team began to temporarily rename itself as the Trenton Pork Roll, honoring Trenton's role in developing the Pork roll.

 As a member of the MLB Draft League

-On November 7, 2020, the Yankees announced that they would end their affiliation with the Thunder organization along with the closure of the Staten Island Yankees in favor of the previously independent Somerset Patriots, located in Bridgewater Township, New Jersey.
+On November 7, 2020, the Yankees announced that they would end their affiliation with the Thunder organization in favor of the previously independent Somerset Patriots, located in Bridgewater Township, New Jersey.
 The Thunder organization was offered the Patriots' spot in the Atlantic League of Professional Baseball.
 Instead, they became members of the newly created MLB Draft League, which serves as a showcase for draft-eligible prospects.

-The Thunder organization won the first MLB Draft League title.
+The Thunder organization won the first MLB Draft League title in 2021.